What a Mail-in Ballot Looks Like

 With 21 counties in New Jersey, each operating and executing their own elections, there will be slight differences.
 However, all conform to current Statutes and will have similar features to the ballot from Morris County as shown here.

-*Note Sept 13, 2020 – Links are for samples by county for Primary Election 2020.
+*Note Oct 1, 2020 – As counties are in the process of mailing out the ballots, the photos of Mail-in Ballots for the General Elections will replace the current links from the Primary Election.
 As soon as we get photos of actual mail-in ballots for each county, we will update them here.

 Click on the links below to see the actual components of your mail-in ballot:

 - original Official Mail-in Ballot envelope,

 - return inner envelope with Certificate of Mail-in Voter,